 On paper the idea runs basically thus: "Dear friends, we are building a short film city here in China and we would value your input on our plans."

-Excited and intrigued by the potential of engaging with the world’s fastest growing film market, most international delegates confirm to us during the first coffee break that they didn’t think twice about accepting Mr Guan’s invitation, even those that were in the process of locking the programmes on their own events (by far the most stressful period in the calendar for any festival director).
-And accept we did, from Burkina Faso and Madagascar, from Mexico and New Zealand, from Korea, Laos, Austria, France, Italy, Germany, The Netherlands and the Ukraine, big-hitter festivals like Clermont-Ferrand, Tampere and Interfilm and smaller festivals just getting started.
+Excited and intrigued by the potential of engaging with the world’s fastest growing film market, most international delegates confirm to us during the first coffee break that they didn’t think twice about accepting Mr Guan’s invitation, even festival directors that were in the process of locking the programmes on their own events (by far the most stressful period in their calendar).
+And accept we did; from Burkina Faso and Madagascar, from Mexico and New Zealand, from Korea, Laos, Austria, France, Italy, Germany, The Netherlands and the Ukraine; big-hitter festivals like Clermont-Ferrand, Tampere and Interfilm and smaller festivals just getting started.

-Over the course of the four days, it becomes clear to us that Mr Guan has a vision and that he plans to deliver it.
-But a familiar pattern emerges when we are invited to comment on the various presentations given by the architects of his grand plan: a question is posed and the answer is either disarmingly poetic (‘A short film is like a tree…’) or simply restates the initial facts but more assertively ("Yes, you heard correctly, we are going to make 1,000 short film micro-cinemas out of shipping containers that we will position round the city.
+Over the course of four days, it becomes clear to us that Mr Guan has a vision and that he plans to deliver it.
+A familiar pattern emerges when we are invited to comment on the various presentations given by the architects of his grand plan: a question is posed and the answer is either disarmingly poetic (‘A short film is like a tree…’) or simply restates the initial facts but more assertively ("Yes, we are going to make 1,000 short film micro-cinemas out of shipping containers that we will position round the city.
 We already have the containers.").

 It’s less a question of us getting to the bottom of how this might all work, and more an issue of helping him lend some international clout to proceedings.
 Pesky queries from us about staffing, festival length, student intake, who might teach the courses, online possibilities, audience data, licensing, how to work with the censors, where project funding will come from, international collaboration etc. are batted away with a casual wave of the hand and a smile.
 We never get the level of detail we crave and begin to realize that planning is probably not as far along as we imagined.
 There is only one real question on the table for now; are we in or are we out?